The 5 Top Sleep Disorders – And How Weighted Blankets Help

 There is no one known cause for RLS, but doctors believe this sleep disorder may be tied to imbalances in the brain’s dopamine levels.
 RLS can be a hereditary condition, transferring through a specific gene.
 RLS can also be developed during pregnancy, but in most cases disappear after delivery.
 In general, however, researchers are unsure of the causes or risk factors for developing RLS.

 Although we don’t always know the cause for RLS, we do have solutions for overcoming this frustrating condition.
 Often, simple lifestyle changes and preventative measures can be enough to reduce RLS and welcome in a peaceful, still sleep.

 - Talk to your doctor about vitamins and supplements to combat RLS.
 Iron, folic acid, magnesium, and B12 have been found to help reduce the symptoms of RLS.

 - Try natural therapies like massage and acupuncture.
 Massaging the calves before bed can reduce sensations and twitching.
-Use a weighted blanket to benefit from deep touch pressure therapy and fall asleep easier.
+Use a weighted blanket for restless legs (rls) to benefit from deep touch pressure therapy and fall asleep easier.
 Deep Touch Pressure therapy, which happens when you place evenly-distributed weight over your body, triggers pressure points that help in the production of some key relaxation and sleep hormones.

 - Reduce stress with exercise, meditation, and yoga to reduce symptoms of RLS.